CZ-NIC/knot-resolver/modules/policy/README.rst

    .. code-block:: lua

-       -- this policy change IPv4 adress and TTL for `exmaple.com` policy.add(policy.suffix(policy.ANSWER({ [kres.type.A] = { ttl=300, rdata='\192\0\2\7' } }), { todname('example.com') }))
+       -- this policy changes IPv4 adress and TTL for `exmaple.com` policy.add(policy.suffix(policy.ANSWER({ [kres.type.A] = { ttl=300, rdata='\192\0\2\7' } }), { todname('example.com') }))

 More complex non-chain actions are described in their own chapters, namely: